 As your Nuxt app grows, so does your backend.
 With time, your API evolves from a hand full of endpoints into an enormous jungle of resources.
 And you want to stay the king of the jungle!
 That means not losing track of the different (RESTful) endpoints and organizing them properly.
-Imagine you want to rename a resource called images
+Imagine you want to rename a resource called

 So, a decent organization of your API calls in your frontend is necessary to stay sane.
 But how do we do that with Nuxt 2?

 With Nuxt it seems to be bit more complicated to properly organize your API requests because you have to think about the server side in addition to the client side.
-You will probably retrieve data from your backend in asyncData
+You will probably retrieve data from your backend in

 If you are not using the official Nuxt axios module by now, you should really switch over soon (read: now).
-Instead of importing axios everywhere, the module provides you a convenient interface on the client-side (this.$axios
+Instead of importing axios everywhere, the module provides you a convenient interface on the client-side (

 But is that it?
 Of course not!
 We found a way to centralize our configuration but that’s just one part of the puzzle.